Here’s what you should include:

-This part is simple, you just need to include your name, age/DOB, address etc.
+This part is simple, you just need to include your name, date of birth, address and contact details.

-Here you list where you went to primary school and where you’re going to secondary school.
+Here you say where you went to primary school and where you’re going to secondary school.
 Under education you also list your Junior Certificate results.

 Things like proficiency in Microsoft Office and First Aid are included here, you can also include job-specific things like stocktaking experience, competence in computers, hardworking skills etc.

 Here you can include any hobbies or interests you have and where you can put sports and clubs you are part of.